Ahhhh2016/pomodoro-kanban/README.md

 This provides a completely clean editing experience when timelog information is hidden, while still preserving all data in the markdown source.
 The filtering only affects the visual display and editing interface, not the underlying data storage.

+## Timelog Format Update

+The plugin now uses a simplified text format for timelog entries instead of the previous time picker format:

+### New Format
+- **Simple Text Format**: `++ 2024-01-15 10:00 – 10:25 (25 m)`
+- **Clean and Readable**: Easy to read and edit manually if needed
+- **Backward Compatible**: The plugin can still parse existing timelog entries in the old format

+### Benefits
+- **Simplified Display**: No more complex time picker syntax in markdown
+- **Better Readability**: Clear, human-readable time format
+- **Easier Editing**: Users can manually edit timelog entries if needed
+- **Consistent Parsing**: More reliable parsing of timelog data

+### Focus Time Calculation
+The focus time calculation has been updated to work with the new text format while maintaining full compatibility with existing data.
+The total focused time is calculated by summing all logged sessions for each card.

 ## Recent Improvements

 ### Due Date Duplication Fix